 Choosing the best broadband package isn’t always easy.
 There isn’t a one-size-fits-all option for broadband because people use the internet for very different things.
-That means that your first step is to figure out what you’re actually going to need from your broadband connection.
+That means that when you're shopping around, your first step is to figure out what you’re actually going to need from your broadband connection.

 What kind of broadband package do I want?